nix-community/nixvim/CONTRIBUTING.md

 ### Tests

-Most of the tests of nixvim consist of creating a neovim derivation with the supplied nixvim configuration, and then try to execute neovim to check for any output.
+Most of the tests of Nixvim consist of creating a Neovim derivation with the supplied Nixvim configuration, and then try to execute Neovim to check for any output.
 All output is considered to be an error.

 The tests are located in the [tests/test-sources](tests/test-sources) directory, and should be added to a file in the same hierarchy than the repository.
 For example if a plugin is defined in `./plugins/ui/foo.nix` the test should be added in `./tests/test-sources/ui/foo.nix`.

 Tests can either be a simple attribute set, or a function taking `{pkgs}` as an input.
-The keys of the set are configuration names, and the values are a nixvim configuration.
+The keys of the set are configuration names, and the values are a Nixvim configuration.

-You can specify the special `test` attribute in the configuration that will not be interpreted by nixvim, but only the test runner.
+You can specify the special `test` attribute in the configuration that will not be interpreted by Nixvim, but only the test runner.
 The following keys are available:

-- `test.runNvim`: Set to `false` to avoid launching nvim with this configuration and simply build the configuration.
+- `test.runNvim`: Set to `false` to avoid launching Neovim with this configuration and simply build the configuration.

 > [!TIP]
 > A single test can be run with `nix develop --command tests --interactive`.
 This launches the testing suite in interactive mode, allowing you to easily search for and select specific tests to run.